 Air Handler vs. Furnace

 Air conditioners contain the condenser and are traditionally situated outside the home.
 One of the most common confusions with air conditioners is that they cool the existing air in your home.
-Air conditioners actually pull out heat from inside your home through a variety of components within your system and expel it outside.
+Air conditioners actually pull out heat from inside your home through a number of components within your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

-The warm air inside your home is brought into the system through return ducts and then go over a refrigerant coil.
+The warm air inside your home is brought into the system through return ducts and then passes across a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then send the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
 Sure, the equipment is more complicated than that, but the process itself is easy to break down and understand.

-Understanding all of your home’s heating and cooling parts for the Miami climate is probably a little impractical, but there are a number of things that can be helpful to you as a homeowner.
+Understanding all of your home’s heating and cooling components for the Miami climate is probably a little unrealistic, but there are a number of things that can be helpful to you as a homeowner.
 If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Service Experts Heating & Air Conditioning a call at 305-440-1505 or set up a free appointment online today.